 “Must Pay Jackpots” In Line With Randomness

 Must pay jackpot slots are random just like any other online slot.
 It does not make it less random that the jackpot must be won before a certain moment in time.
-This can be understood by considering the RTP of a slot (Return to Player.
-You can read more about this here).
+This can be understood by considering the RTP of a slot (Return to Player).
 If a slot has an RTP of 98%, it does not change the fact that it is random.
+It is important not to let slot myths get in the way of fact.
 The slot returning a certain amount does not change this.
 The fact remains, that each spin is not determined by previous spins, and your likelihood of winning is entirely random.
 The Remote Technical Standards, available on the UKGC website, state that RTP of a Progressive Jackpot Slot should be measured by the base game, not including the jackpots, as they can reach very high amounts and are extremely volatile.

 Slots Are Like Goldfish – They Have No Memory

 So there we have it, slot machines are random, and the next spin cannot be determined by the previous.
-We can appreciate and understand that our feelings can very much contradict fact, and we know all too well the feeling that we are playing a hot, or a cold slot.
-It is important to remember that slots are random, and you should never feel as though you have made a mistake that has led to a loss of money.
+We can appreciate and understand that our feelings can very much contradict fact.
+We too know all too well the feeling that we are playing a hot, or a cold slot.
+Slot myths can get inside our heads.
+It is important to remember that slots are random.
+You should never feel as though you have made a mistake that has led to a loss of money.
 Similarly, it is important not to feel as though certain decisions can lead to “beating” online slots, or profiting.
 Gambling should not be used as a source of income.

-Be sure to check back next week for Part 2: Streamer RTP.
+Be sure to check back next week for Part 2 of Debunking Slot Myths: Streamer RTP.